Envelope theorem: For arbitrary choice sets

 where $f_{t}$ denotes the partial derivative of $f$ with respect to $t$.
 Namely, the derivative of the value function with respect to the parameter equals the partial derivative of the objective function with respect to $t$ holding the maximizer fixed at its optimal level.

 Traditional envelope theorem derivations use the first-order condition for ((1)), which requires that the choice set $X$ have the convex and topological structure, and the objective function $f$ be differentiable in the variable $x$.
 (The argument is that changes in the maximizer have only a "second-order effect" at the optimum and so can be ignored.)
 However, in many applications such as the analysis of incentive constraints in contract theory and game theory, nonconvex production problems, and "monotone" or "robust" comparative statics, the choice sets and objective functions generally lack the topological and convexity properties required by the traditional envelope theorems.

-Paul Milgrom and Segal (2002) observe that the traditional envelope formula holds for optimization problems with arbitrary choice sets at any differentiability point of the value function, provided that the objective function is differentiable in the parameter:
+Paul Milgrom and Ilya Segal (2002) observe that the traditional envelope formula holds for optimization problems with arbitrary choice sets at any differentiability point of the value function, provided that the objective function is differentiable in the parameter: